 On Jan.
 4, 2011, former President Barack Obama signed into law one of the most sweeping reforms of the country’s food safety laws since the 1950s – the Food Safety Modernization Act (FSMA).
 The law, which enjoyed bipartisan support in Congress and initial support from the animal food industry, shifted the country’s thinking about food safety for human and animal food from responding to food safety issues to preventing them.

-The law provided the Food and Drug Administration with sweeping new authorities and requirements for both the human and animal food industry.
-Among other provisions, it authorized the FDA to: promulgate new rules for preventive controls, develop performance standards, strengthen its administrative detention rules, provide mandatory recall authority of adulterated products and hire more than 4,000 new field staff.
+The law provides the Food and Drug Administration with new authorities and requirements for both the human and animal food industries, including the promulgation of rules for preventive controls, development of performance standards, strengthening of administrative detention rules and mandatory recall authority of adulterated products.

 FSMA impacts all involved in the manufacturing of feed and pet food, from ingredient processors to animal food manufacturers to feed and ingredient importers to the transportation industry – all members of the American Feed Industry Association.
-As such, AFIA has been heavily involved in providing comments to the FDA on its various rulemaking proposals and working with other feed organizations to better define the costs and benefits of FSMA’s final animal food rule.
+As such, the AFIA played an active role in providing comments to the FDA on its various rulemaking proposals and working with other feed organizations to better understand the impact of FSMA’s final animal food rule.

 Four of FSMA’s seven final rules impact the animal food industry.
 Learn more about them on this page.